raspberrypi/picotool/README.md

     list          List matching known registers/fields
     get           Get the value of one or more OTP registers/fields (RP2350 only) set           Set the value of an OTP row/field (RP2350 only) load          Load the row range stored in a file into OTP and verify.
-Data is 2 bytes/row for ECC, 4 bytes/row for raw.
-(RP2350 only) dump          Dump entire OTP (RP2350 only)
+Data is 2 bytes/row for ECC, 4 bytes/row for raw (MSB is ignored).
+(RP2350 only)
+    dump          Dump entire OTP (RP2350 only)
     permissions   Set the OTP access permissions (RP2350 only) white-label   Set the white labelling values in OTP (RP2350 only)